Daniel-KM/Omeka-S-module-IiifServer/README.md

 some metadata or to change the thumbnail.

 Note: with a collection list, the parameter `resource` is an array of resources.

+All the combinations are possible: external manifest for items, iiif image for external medias, a local standard media file with module Image Server.

 IIIF Server